strinking/statbot/API.md

 ### Guarantees and Requirements
-* Clients should review this document whenever the minor version changes.
-* Clients must not assume that any particular row is present.
-This is true for all tables ane data points.
+* Clients should review this document whenever the minor version changes. for all tables ane data points.
 * Clients must be able to handle tables with information from multiple guilds.
 * Clients must assume that there will be holes in the chronological history